Advanced mirror shapes for mode enhancement in plano-concave cavities: Methods

-\subsection{Spherical surface optimisation}
+\subsubsection{Spherical surface optimisation}

-The data in Fig.~\ref{fig: master scan combined} of the main text presents the optimum $\cintdirect$ available for cavities with spherical non-planar mirrors in the plano-concave and transversely aligned concave-concave cases as a function of the mirror diameter.
+The data in Fig.~\ref{fig: master scan combined} presents the optimum $\cintdirect$ available for cavities with spherical non-planar mirrors in the plano-concave and transversely aligned concave-concave cases as a function of the mirror diameter.
 We optimise a single parameter controlling the radius of the non-planar mirror (discussed later).
 Because we optimise just one rather than many parameters, we use Bayesian optimisation (the bayesian-optimisation Python package~\cite{Nogueira:14}) instead of differential evolution.
 The optimisation routine takes $S_i$ initial points uniformly over the range (discussed later), and then optimises over $S_{\mathrm{opt}}$ further samples.
 In each trial, the cavity mode was calculated through mode mixing, using $N_s$ linearly-spaced samples of a radial integral in a basis using states from $l=0$ to $l=l_{\mathrm{max}}$.
 For both plano-concave and concave-concave optimisations, we used $l_{\mathrm{max}}=120$, $N_s=4000$, $S_i=50$, and $S_{\mathrm{opt}}=150$.

 For plano-concave geometries, the optimised parameter was the inverse radius of curvature of the non-planar mirror, which ranged from $1/(2L)$ to $4/(5L)$.
 The lower bound minimises the size of the mode on the spherical mirror, and the upper bound, which is $\idealpcr$, produces the smallest Gaussian waist at the emitter.
-The basis used for the optimisation was always $\idealpc{\left\{\epsilon\right\}}$.
+The basis for optimisation was the the Gaussian mode family with fundamental mode $\idealpc{\epsilon}$.
 For the concave-concave case, the optimised parameter was $w_0$, the central waist of the basis (located at the emitter for this geometry).
 We did not use the mirror curvature $R$ directly because large changes in mode divergence and $w_0$ are seen approaching the concentric limit of $R=L/2$.
 The value of $w_0$ was bounded from below by $\lambda$, and above by $\woconfocal$, which minimises the mode size on the mirror.
 The lower limit of $\lambda$ is used because our approach invokes the paraxial approximation, and focussing to a waist of $\lambda$ would break the validity of this approximation.
 To confirm the paraxial approximation is appropriate, it was verified post-calculation that the optimum $w_0$ was always significantly above $\lambda$.